dchen236/ucla_w20_cs174a_final_project/README.md

 Team Members: Tejas Bhat, Danni Chen, William Chern, Edward Lu

 ## Game Setup and Rules
 This is an implementation of 10-ball pool using tinygraphics.
-However, we put our own spin on the game in order to make it more entertaining and unique.
 The balls are set up exactly the same way as in standard 10-ball pool.
-However, the user cannot simply select the angle and power to shoot at.
-Instead, the power is set to high automatically and there is a spinning arrow that the user must use and time perfectly in order to get the angle that he or she wants.
+The user selects the angle for the pool stick and a specific power.
+This game mimics a popular 'practice mode' in 10 ball pool, in which one player tries to 'run the rack,' or clear every ball on the table without scratching.

 The goal of the game is to get in as many of the ten balls in as possible without regard for the order that they are shot in.
-Each time the user gets a ball in, he or she is awarded 10 points.
-If the user gets the cue ball in, he or she loses 10 points.
-If the user's score ever goes negative, then the game is over.
-If the user scores all the balls in, then he or she wins!
+If the user gets the cue ball in, he or she loses the game and the game can be reset.
+If the user pots all the number balls in correctly, then he or she wins!

 ## Features